CatalystCode/Custom-Vison-Service/FoodClassification/README.md

 private final String ENDPOINT = "your-iris-endpoint-url"
 ```

 Change your URL to use a string format placeholder.
-In your IRIS portal, go to the Performance tab, select an Iteration on the left side and click on Evalution URL.
+In your Custom Vison Service  portal, go to the Performance tab, select an Iteration on the left side and click on Evalution URL.

 Your url will look like this and either contain the string 'url' or 'image'.
 ```